Genre = Contemporary Romance, Romantic Comedy, Over 30 Romance

 Her resistance left him little recourse except to try a forecheck play and see it through.
 Wicked Wade had a reputation of doing anything to gain possession.
 Right now, there was no other game worthy of his time.
 Winning even a small amount of Taylor’s approval was becoming critical to his self-respect.

 “If you really want to convince me that this chemistry we have isn’t worth a real shot, kiss me and prove you’re not interested.
 Call it dare if you want, but I think you want me way more than you’re admitting.
 I haven’t forgotten our last kiss, but if there’s no spark between us this time, then I promise I’ll leave you alone.”

 Tired of his taunting, Taylor stalked to him.
 If Max wanted physical humiliation to go with the truth, then she could dish that out too.
 “Fine, but don’t say I didn’t warn you.”

 Max brought clammy palms to Taylor’s cheeks and saw surprise in her eyes at his show of nerves.
 “Yes, that’s right.
 I’m nervous.
 Your opinion matters to me, which is what I’ve been trying to tell you for the last two hours.
 Can you at least try to believe that I’m in the process of changing into someone you might actually like?”

 Taylor couldn’t tear her gaze away from his.
 God, she wanted to believe him.
 Why?
 What did it matter?
-Max was ten years her junior and she definitely did not need to be Wicked Wade’s next sexual conquest.
-“I bet women have been dropping their panties for you since you were a child.
-Why in hell are you pressing on me so hard, Max?”
+Max was ten years her junior, and she definitely did not need to be Wicked Wade’s next sexual conquest.
+“I bet women have been dropping their panties for you since you were a teenager.
+Why in hell are you pressing me so hard, Max?”